-Sometimes you, my eyes, may shed tears like two clouds dissolving in rain, and on such occasions your tears may punctuate my prayers in the same way as milestones signal a traveller to rest a while.
+Sometimes you, my eyes, may shed tears like two clouds dissolving in rain, and on such occasions, your tears may punctuate my prayers in the same way as milestones signal a traveler to rest a while.
 Sometimes, your tears may trickle down thinly like two rivers not far from their source.
 And sometimes you may shed copious tears comparable to two broad rivers overflowing their banks.

 Thus let your streams o’erflow your springs,

 Till eyes and tears be the same things ;